Homomesy in products of three chains and multidimensional recombination: The homomesy phenomenon and recombination

-\begin{theorem}[\cite{TwoChainHomomesy}] Let $f$ be the cardinality statistic.
-Then $(J([a] \times [b]), \mathrm{Row}, f)$ is $c$-mesic with $c=ab/2$. \end{theorem} It is beneficial to study $J([a] \times [b])$ under Pro rather than Row, as $J([a] \times [b])$ under Pro is in bijection with an object that rotates.
+\begin{theorem}[ {\cite[Theorem 23]{PR2015}}] Let $f$ be the cardinality statistic.
+Then $(J([a] \times [b]), \mathrm{Row}, f)$ is $ab/2$-mesic. \end{theorem} It is beneficial to study $J([a] \times [b])$ under Pro rather than Row, as $J([a] \times [b])$ under Pro is in equivariant bijection with an object that rotates.
 This fact makes the proof of Theorem \ref{thm:axbPro} fairly straightfoward.
-Propp and Roby also have a direct proof of Theorem \ref{thm:axbRow} in \cite{TwoChainHomomesy}; however, it is much more technical than in the promotion case.
-Einstein and Propp found a more elegant way to prove Theorem \ref{thm:axbRow} in \cite{RecombFPSAC}, with further details in \cite{Recomb}, by using a technique they called recombination.
-The idea behind recombination is that we may start with an orbit from $J([a] \times [b])$ under Row and take sequential layers from order ideals to form a new orbit.
-More precisely, we will define our layers in the following way.
+Propp and Roby also have a direct proof of Theorem \ref{thm:axbRow} in \cite{PR2015}; however, it is much more technical than in the promotion case.
+Einstein and Propp found a more elegant way to prove Theorem \ref{thm:axbRow} in \cite{EP2014}, with further details in \cite{EP2013}, by using a technique they called \emph{recombination}.
+Their recombination technique gives an equivariant bijection between $J([a] \times [b])$ under Row and Pro.
+From this, we may start with an orbit from $J([a] \times [b])$ under Row and take sequential layers from order ideals to form a new orbit under Pro.
+We first introduce some useful notation.